google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 ## You can help!

-The sensor specifications are in active development and we need your feedback to make sure that this development goes in the right direction.
-Try the APIs either by enabling runtime [flags](#generic-sensor-api-in-chrome) in Chrome or taking part in the [origin trial](#motion-sensors-origin-trials) when it starts and share your experience.
+The sensor specifications reached [Candidate Recommendation](https://www.w3.org/Consortium/Process/Process-19991111/tr.html#RecsCR) maturity level, hence, the feedback from web and browser developers is highly appreciated.
 Let us know what features would be great to add or if there is something you would like to modify in the current API.

 Please fill the [survey](https://docs.google.com/forms/d/e/1FAIpQLSdGKPzubbOaDSgjpre9Pxw6Hr1xwYIwgZEsuUOmbs6JPwvcBQ/viewform).
 Also feel free to file [specification issues](https://github.com/w3c/sensors/issues/new)